 Protect yourself and Whittier College.
 You are personally responsible for what you publish, so consider the content carefully.
 What you publish is widely accessible and long lasting.
 Use common sense, and when in doubt, don't publish.

 Understand accountability.
 Whittier Colleges reserves the right to: 1) request the deletion of posts that it deems slanderous, obscene, soliciting, threatening, or in conflict with the College’s social media policies and guidelines; 2) ask departments, offices, centers, and athletic teams to remove Whittier College from its name; 3) request the deletion of an account if it has not been active in the excess of one semester (four months); and 4) request the deletion of an account if social media guidelines are violated.

-When in doubt, consult the Office of Communications.
-If you have any doubt about posting content on your social media sites, please consult the Office of Communications at firstname.lastname@example.org.
+When in doubt, consult the Office of Marketing & Communications.
+If you have any doubt about posting content on your social media sites, please consult the Office of Marketing & Communications at firstname.lastname@example.org.